This site requires a more recent version of Adobe Flash Player to function properly.

 - Since consumers are now increasingly looking for bargains and discounts, traffic obtained through online advertising has increased as a percentage of total demand since the same consumer visits several websites before making a purchase decision.
 This increased shopping behavior has reduced advertising efficiency and effectiveness as traffic obtained through online advertising becomes less likely to result in a purchase on the web site.
 Therefore, online advertising expenses for the company have increased at a faster rate than gross profit, a trend which is expected to continue in the future.

 - Large and established internet search engines with substantial resources and expertise in developing online commerce and facilitating internet traffic are creating and intend to further create inroads into online travel, both in the U.S. and internationally.

-- Google recently acquired ITA Software, Inc., a major flight information software company, which could allowed it to pursue the creation of a new flight search tool which enables users to find flight information on the internet without using the services of Expedia or Priceline etc. Google has also invested in HomeAway, a vacation home rental service.
+- Google acquired ITA Software, Inc., a major flight information software company, which could allow it to pursue the creation of a new flight search tool which enables users to find flight information on the Internet without using the services of Expedia or Priceline etc. Google has also invested in HomeAway, a vacation home rental service.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?